VFS Global resumes UAE tourist visa services for Indian travellers | english.lokmat.com

 VFS Global resumes UAE tourist visa services for Indian travellers

-VFS Global has resumed UAE tourist visa services for Indians from August 30 as Abu Dhabi announced the reopening of borders for Indian travellers ahead of the Expo 2020 trade fair.
+VFS Global has resumed United Arab Emirates' tourist visa services for Indians from August 30 as the UAE announced the reopening of borders for the Indian travellers ahead of the Expo 2020 trade fair.

-VFS Global has resumed UAE tourist visa services for Indians from August 30 as Abu Dhabi announced the reopening of borders for Indian travellers ahead of the Expo 2020 trade fair.
+VFS Global has resumed United Arab Emirates' tourist visa services for Indians from August 30 as the UAE announced the reopening of borders for the Indian travellers ahead of the Expo 2020 trade fair.

 "The reopening of borders to the UAE is a reassuring move for the travel industry, with the United Arab Emirates being among the most popular destinations for Indians, especially with the Expo 2020 Dubai around the corner.
 We wish all our customers, safe travels," said Noel Swain, business head - Schengen, eVisa and passport services, VFS Global.